Python000-class01/Python000-class01/Week_07/G20190343010242/ReadMe.md

 For the particular case in this project, it uses the comment id which is crawled from the source.
 The comment id is integer and unique, so you just need to anchor the max comment id each time before you collect new data.
 Also, you need to clean the data whose comment is missing.
 You only need to insert into the database for the comments whose comment id are greater than the max one.
 For the empty database, the max comment id is 0.
-But you can still think about using pandas for other purposes.

 ### Screenshots